domptail/Used-Cars/README.md

 - Mazda CX-5, and
 - Toyota Rav4.

-I will collect data from carmax.com or cars.com:
+I will collect data from Carmax.com, Cars.com and/or Edmunds.com:
 - Brand,
 - Model,
+- Trim,
 - Price,
 - Year,
 - Mileage,
 - Color,
-- Transmission (Automatic or Manual),
-- Trim,
-- HP (based on the year and trim).
+- Drivetrain (FWD / AWD).

-I will most likely use cars.com because some characteristics (e.g., color and transmission) are directly available on the first page of results of cars.com but not carmax.com.
+Some characteristics (e.g., color and drivetrain) are directly available on the first page of results of Cars.com and Edmunds.com but not Carmax.com.
+The former also have larger car inventories and APIs to collect data.
+However, they also tend to have more missing data.

-I will limit the search results to a certain radius around my zip code (e.g., 100 miles) because it is unlikely that I will buy a car from across the country and prices do vary.
+Depending on the number of results, I will limit the search results to a certain radius around my zip code (e.g., 500 miles) because it is unlikely that I will buy a car from across the country and prices do vary.
 Used cars tend to be cheaper in the northeast and in Florida compared to California for example ([reference](https://www.cnbc.com/2016/08/30/where-to-get-the-best-used-car-prices.html)).

-I will use the data to train an algorithm estimating the price of a car based on its characteristics.
+I will use the data to train a model estimating the price of a car based on its characteristics.

 Finally I will try to identify good deals using the algorithm: if the algorithm predicts a higher price than the proposed price, it might be a good deal!